ClonyPDF home

 Visa TypeSubmission FormatPhoto Spec

-BusinessPrinted, via Tasheer or embassyWhite background print photo; confirm exact mm with your center
+BusinessPrinted, via Tasheer or embassyWhite background print photo; confirm exact size with your center

 WorkPrinted, via Tasheer; biometric photo also captured on arrival in Saudi ArabiaWhite background print photo; must visually match biometric capture (facial hair, hair length, etc.)